 Customers can purchase Some Permits for local waters from our shop.

 Salmon and Sea Trout Fishing

-Scotland has an excellent reputaion for World Class Salmon and Sea Trout fishing, in some of the most stunning locations.
+Scotland has an excellent reputation for World Class Salmon and Sea Trout fishing, in some of the most stunning locations.

-The smaller rivers and Lochs offer tranquility in particular as well as superb Fishing.
+The smaller rivers and Lochs offer tranquillity in particular as well as superb Fishing.

-Anglers can source Information on venues in particular from Dedicated Salmon Fishing info sites, such websites are excellent, offering information on specific locations, river levels, catch reports and Booking information.
+Anglers can source Information on specific venues from Dedicated Salmon Fishing info sites, such websites are excellent, offering information on locations, river levels, catch reports and Booking information.

-There many Lochs, Rivers, resevoirs and Fisheries, depending on what your quarry is.
+There many Lochs, Rivers, reservoirs and Fisheries, depending on what your quarry is.

 There are a number of Fisheries around Scotland with waters holding many species of coarse fish as well as dedicated Trout ponds.

-Most Fisheries have websites which give detailed information of the species and types of fishing prmitted.
+Most Fisheries have websites that give detailed information about the species and types of fishing permitted.

 If you are new to Fishing of any type there are lots of places where you can get specifically detailed information, one of which is ‘Fishpal‘ which is a very comprehensive website covering many aspects of fishing related subjects.